emilyjspencer/Bookmarks/README.md

  As a user,
  So I can retrieve my most-used websites at a later date, I want to to be able to store these websites

+ As a user,
+ So I can remove my bookmark from the Bookmark Manager, I want to delete a bookmark
  ```